1Hive/ideas/cryptoeconomics/bee-honey-pollen-0.0.1.md

     ! is a problem

 ### BEE = membership
-- only bees can vote in the hive
+- only bees can earn honey
+- anyone can become a bee by contributing
+1. funds
+and/or
+2. work

+by

+1. buying pollen
+and/or
+2. PR/forking/creating any project and working on it
-- voting includes allowing new bees into the hive, removing bees from the hive, or moving funds from the hive community vault
+- this saves time wasted on adding/removing bees from the hive, allows honey to solve the problem of allocating funds from the hive community vault, and resolves the issues of No Check and Balances and Poor Cryptoeconomic Alignment
-- !
-No Check and Balances: some actions require consent from multiple stakeholder groups.
-This could look like allowing multiple parties to create proposals and vote, or by having independent votes but then requiring both votes to pass to take an action
-- !
-Poor Cryptoeconomic Alignment: it is assumed that BEEs would be incentivized to make decisions that create value for the hive, and thus encourage more people to buy POLLEN, and thus creating more work/value for BEEs.
-This is not a direct incentive model though and is more of a long-term view.
-Politics, personal goals, and short term outlooks could totally mess that up lol.
-Maybe better to have a multiple stakeholder system, but where BEE votes are weighted more heavily than those outside the hive.

 ### HONEY = reputation
 - only bees can earn honey
-- honey increases the voting power of bees
+- HONEY determines how POLLEN is allocated from the hive community vault to a given bee :

+(bee's honey)/(hive's honey) = (bee's pollen)/(hive community vault's pollen)

 ### POLLEN = signaling/rewards
 - anyone can purchase pollen against a bonding curve